 Leicester Boys’ Club opened at 22 Newarke Street with Edward Wood as president, Sir John Rolleston as vice-president, Lady Rolleston as honorary secretary and Samuel Faire as treasurer.
 A second club opened on Lead Street.

 Alderman Wakerley, the mayor, called a public meeting which was promoted by Lady Rolleston, to discuss a week’s holiday by the sea for boys who attended the clubs.
 Leicester Poor Boys’ Summer Camp Association was founded.
-At the Bank Holiday in early August, the first group of boys went camping in
+At the Bank Holiday in early August, the first group of boys went camping in tents on the sandhills at Mablethorpe, accompanied by Samuel Ellicock, who became the first chairman of the charity.
+Volunteers came from Leicester and the camp was opened by Lady Rolleston.

 Girls joined the holidays for the first time, in a purpose built wooden building.
 The boys continued to sleep in tents.